Kuwait opposition group calls for sit-in after arrests

-KUWAIT (Reuters) - One of Kuwait’s main opposition groups called for a sit-in outside parliament on Tuesday, in an escalation of political tensions after police arrested protesters at a large anti-government rally.
+KUWAIT, Oct 16 (Reuters) - One of Kuwait’s main opposition groups called for a sit-in outside parliament on Tuesday, in an escalation of politicial tensions after police arrested protesters at a large anti-government rally.

 Kuwaiti security forces detained at least five people, including the son of a prominent opposition figure, at a protest late on Monday over possible changes to an election law.